yoyomyo/yoyomyo.github.io/index.md

 ---
 # About

 Hello.
 My name is Yun (pronounced e-wing).
+I am a visually and food motivated software engineer living in Oakland.
-I love 🍪 and pretty things 🦋.
+I love languages and patterns.
-This is where I take notes.
+This blog is where I document the things I read/created.

 # Projects